 Dreyfus did say the prize money will be revealed at some point during the tournament.

 Liv Boeree did the official honor of drawing the player seats for the first round.
 Almost all the players taking part in the GPM were present at the opening night.

-Official table draws are still to be released (see below for reasoning) but you can see a list of all players and teams here.
+Official table draws are still to be released (see below for reasoning).
 Team Canada is the current favorite to win it according to the bookmakers.

 “The long-term goal of the Global Poker Masters,” said Dreyfus, “is the Global Poker League.
 This league will consist of weekly team events but these events will be sport more than poker.”